olshevsky/guestbook-spa/README.md

 # Installation

 0. Clone repo to your directory.
-1. Create vendor dir:
-    - mkdir vendor

-2. If you have globally installed php and composer run:
+1. If you have globally installed php and composer run:
     - composer require laravel/sail --dev
     - php artisan sail:install